CAT-Cyber-Attack-ToolChain/CAT/README.md

 ---

-Click the `Upload topology (initialisation/network merging)` button and upload a network.
+Click the `Upload existing topology` button and upload a network.
 The uploaded network will appear on the topology graph pane.

 ### Option 3: Merge Networks

 ---

-Click the `Upload topology (initialisation/network merging)` button and upload a network.
+Click the `Upload existing topology` button and upload a network.
 The uploaded network will appear on the topology graph pane alongside the one you are building.
 You can then merge both networks as you wish.

 ## Generate an Attack Graph